destoer/Cs2Jailbreak/README.md

 # Installation
 Download the latest release from the releases tab and copy it into the counterstrikesharp plugin folder

-NOTE: currently windows has crashing problems, this plugin only operates correctly on linux
+NOTE: this plugin only operates correctly on linux

+windows has a couple of places where a !is_windows() check wraps buggy code

 # Warden TODO
 Warden Laser and T laser